flasco/tassel/README.md

 it have shelf, fattenList, read page, record and so on.

-Tip: it just support chinese novel.
+Tip: it just support chinese novel, if you interested about another language, you can try to change it by yourself.

 example pic: wait to be added.